Methodology

 Minority Shareholding Discounts

-Surplus cash is added to value; debt is deducted.
-Working capital requirements are considered in the base valuation.
+Surplus cash (exceeding 3-6 months of operating expenses) is added to value.
+External debt — bank loans, hire purchase, and finance leases — is deducted.
+Working capital requirements are accounted for in the base valuation.

 Value Drivers